Rafabarros80/Rafabarros80/README.md

-- 👋 Hi, I’m @Rafabarros80
+- 👋 Hi, I’m Rafael Kistenmacker Barros
 - 👀 I’m interested in tech.
 - 🌱 I’m currently learning Blockchain.
 - 💞️ I’m looking to collaborate on new projects and continue learning.
+In fact, I´ll try my best to be an excellent professional on Blockchain
 - 📫 How to reach me rafabarros80@hotmail.com
 - 😄 Pronouns: He
 - ⚡ Fun fact: I Watch the same movie a lot of times